Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

 # Why are we interested?

-Twitter is a place where we relax ourselves, interact with others and know what’s happening around the world.
+Twitter, as an online social media platform, is a place where we relax ourselves, interact with others and know what’s happening around the world.
 Also, over the past few years, it has been a distinct social medium where the president of the United States communicates with the public.
-An influencer is someone with millions of followers and a global presence.
 These days, Twitter has become more and more powerful as a social tool for all kinds of people.
+And naturally, we’d like to figure out what we can do to make a tweet seen by more people and to gain more interactions, and thus to make ourselves more influential.
 However, on Twitter, you are only one user among millions, and getting attention can be difficult.
 So what intrigues us the most is how can we establish a tweet, what kind of strategy can help us to **get more attention and gain more retweets**?

 <center>
     <img style="border-radius: 0.3125em;